warrickct/contentful-table-gui/README.md

+# Contentful Table GUI

+This project is made to be used as a Contentful Extension that allows users to create and edit tables through a graphical user interface as well as import tables into Contentful using a .CSV file.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Initial Installation

+1. Clone this repository.
+2. Navigate to the repository in your terminal.
+3. Execute `npm install` to install the required packages.

 ## Available Scripts